jerkar/legacy-web-site/_jbake-site-sources/src-content/tell-me-more.md

 * **scaffolding** for creating projects from scratch

-These two parts are seamlessly integrated to form a unique product that make **incredibly easy** to build Java projects.<br/>
+These two parts are seamlessly integrated to form a unique product. <br/>

 ## Usage